Creatura

-Creatura is a 2023 Spanish drama film directed, co-written and starred by Elena Martín Gimeno.
-It is shot in Catalan.
+Creatura is a 2023 Spanish drama film in the Catalan language, directed and co-written by Elena Martín Gimeno, who also plays the leading role of Mila.

 Plot

-Upon moving in to a family summer house on the coastline of Maresme with boyfriend Marcel, Mila confronts sexual trauma, with flashbacks to her earliest moments of sexual awareness (5 years old) and her teenage years (15 years old).
+Upon moving in to a family summer house on the coastline of Maresme with her boyfriend, Marcel, Mila wrestles with sexual trauma, with flashbacks to her earliest moments of sexual awareness (at 5 years old) and her teenage years (15 years old).

 Production

 The film was produced by Vilaüt Films, Lastor Media, Avalon PC, and Elastica Films.
 It was produced in association with Suris/Bishop Film, and it had the participation of TV3 and Filmin and backing from ICAA, ICEC and Creative Media Europe.
 It was shot in Catalan.
 Shooting locations in Catalonia included Sant Vicenç de Montalt, L'Escala, Blanes, Barcelona, and Sitges.

 Release

 The film world premiered in the Directors' Fortnight section of the 76th Cannes Film Festival on 20 May 2023.
 Distributed by Avalon, it was released theatrically in Spain on 8 September 2023.